Films We Only Watch for The Nudity

 Cannibal Holocaust (1980)

 Cannibal Holocaust is one of those funny movies that you’ll probably only watch a couple of times in your life.
-It’s a disturbingly dark film that follows a group of filmmakers that end up on the wrong side of a plate whilst visiting Amazon Rainforest.
+It’s a disturbingly dark film that follows a group of filmmakers that end up on the wrong side of a plate whilst visiting the Amazon Rainforest.
 The seductive title certainly makes the movie sound like it involves some sort of spreading plague, but it’s actually a long winded and slow-paced film that spend most of its time with Harold Monroe, an anthropologist looking to rescue the three missing filmmakers. (spoilers alert) They were eaten by an angry tribe after they burnt down one of their villages.
 The films only saving grace is the ghastly gore special effects and the huge amount of nudity.
-Actress Francesca Ciardi spends a lot of screen time nude, and even the male cast members “get their nature on” as they bare all for the camera.
+Actress Francesca Ciardi spends a lot of screen time naked, and even the male cast members “get their nature on” as they bare all for the camera.
 The nudity doesn’t improve the film, but against the disturbing violence and scenes of cannibalism, the nudity is the only thing uplifting the film.
 If you’re watching Cannibal Holocaust just to see people brutally murdered and eaten, it’s probably time to visit a psychiatrist, but if you’re watching it for brief peek at some naughty bits… yep…that’s O.K.

 Species is a creature feature that stars a shapeshifter alien hybrid that just so happens to be a beautiful, often nude, blond.
 The films ridiculous story line, sees its monster romping around on screen like some sex crazy vixen, in the hope of finding the perfect biological partner.
 It might sound like a good idea, but this story line falls part quicker than a soggy biscuit.

 Species should have been a huge horror series.
 It had a great cast, great alien designs (by H.R.
 Giger), a hot up and coming actress in Natasha Henstridge and all the right type of advertisement.
 The film just failed to interest audiences.
 With its sequels barely making a profit and the third going straight to DVD, the series quickly disappeared into obscurity.
 The problem is that Species was nothing short of a softcore porn film, and whilst audience attended in hope of a cool scary sci-fi horror hybrid, what they got was Natasha Henstridge’s boobs wobbling about on screen for most of the run time.
 Great if you’re out with your mates, not so much if you’re out with your partner.
-The film because uncomfortable pretty quickly.
+The film became uncomfortable pretty quickly.
 The action packed trailers and huge hype made this film look like a huge summer blockbuster, instead of the a 108 minute boob-athon with elements of sci-fi and horror awkwardly thrown in.
 Because of its slow and boring story and stilted action, this is one film you’ll only ever re-watch to see some boobies!

-The film adaption of Stephen king’s very first novel was highly acclaimed and is still seen as classic horror to this day.
+The film adaption of Stephen king’s very first novel was highly acclaimed and is still seen as a classic horror to this day.
 With several sequels and remakes, it’s clearly a strong story that is enjoyed by many generation.
 But for one generation, it was a gift from the gods!
 Now you may be wondering why the film is even on this list, and the answer is pretty simple, Boobs!
 You see, when the film was first released to cinema audiences, the only way to get a glimpse at a pair of breasts was either in real life or via dirty magazines (which you found by the side of a train track!).
 With the internet still a decade away, Carrie was the best option for teenagers to get an eyeful of some fun bags.
 Yes yes, for sure lots of teens went because it was “scary” but who wants to seem overtly perverted by admitting their true intentions of seeing some naked teens shower.
 What better way to hide your dirty habits than masking it behind a love of horror films!
 Carrie gave a lot of teen boys some of the first true men boners, and that makes it a coming of age film for Carrie and audiences alike!
 Great job Mr King!